ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

 **How regional patronage networks reshape Thailand’s military leadership and security doctrine**
-0010 – The Buri Ram Defense Network
+0010 – The Buri‑Ramization of Defense

 ## 📚 About the Observatory